TeaFlex/DiPiCar/doc/installation-en.md

 Or you can start the server:

 ```
-sudo dipicar --config
+sudo dipicar fullStart
 ```

->Note: Without the config parameter, only the server will start.
+>Note: You can also replace `fullStart` by `start` to only launch the web server.

 Enjoy the ride ! 🚗